Corrector Yui: Others

 A baby whale's software from the Marine Adventure Net area in ComNet.
 He was developed by Shinichi and his team based on actual whale calls.
-He doesn't like his original name, so he has given himself his own name.
-Grosser sees his singing voice as a threat, at finale of 1st season it's revealed that his voice evoking Grosser's sadness.
+He does not like his original name, and so gives himself his own name.
+Grosser sees his singing voice as a threat, and in the first season finale it is revealed that his voice evokes Grosser's sadness.